lcarne/FrHandy/README.md

 # Overview

-Le French Handy Keyboard Layout for AZERTY users.
+Mac/Ubuntu keyboard layout on Windows for regular AZERTY keyboards users.

 This layout allows users to find the simplicity of using a Mac or Ubuntu keyboard on a keyboard intended for use on Windows.
 It especially allows you to write special characters É, È, Ç, and À by pressing CAPS LOCK.